 Sometimes marketed as "synthetic wool" because it offers the feel and appearance of wool at a fraction of the price, acrylic has good resistance to static electricity, moisture, mildew, fading, and staining.
 But it is not a very durable material, and it doesn't hold up well in high-traffic areas.
 It is sometimes blended with wool.
 Acrylics can sometimes turn brown if stained with certain alkaline chemicals, such as those found in cleaning products.Continue to 5 of 12 below.

 05 of 12

-Wool is a natural, luxurious, long lasting material that is the softest carpet fiber you can find.
-Unfortunately low-grade wool is more susceptible to staining, while high-grade wool is extremely expensive.
-Some manufacturers combine wool with synthetic fibers in order to create a carpet with the benefits of both.
+Wool, a natural, luxurious, long-lasting material, is the softest carpet fiber you can find.
+Unfortunately, low-grade wool is more susceptible to staining, while high-grade wool is extremely expensive.
+Some manufacturers combine wool with synthetic fibers to create a carpet with the benefits of both.
 Wool/acrylic blends are especially common.

 06 of 12